Biolink (Official Newsletter of the ASFWB) Fall 2020

 To help us develop the proper historical perspective, Dr. Lu Carbyn has generously contributed documents extending back to the 1970s and 80s.
 Don Barnes is currently in the progress of transcribing these into a usable computer format for use in the proposed article.

 Why are there not more CWBs in Canada?
-With regard to the second manuscript, we hope to publish in TWS’s Wildlife Professional.
+With regard to this second manuscript, we hope to publish it in TWS’s Wildlife Professional.

 This manuscript will include the results from several surveys including:

-Additionally, Don Barnes has also reached out to CWBs across Canada to engage them and gain provide additional perspectives.
-Each was asked to provide the following informtation:
+Additionally, Don Barnes has reached out to CWBs across Canada to engage them and gain additional perspectives.
+Each was asked to provide the following information:

 So far, the response has been overwhelming.
-CWB®s from across Canada has supplied us with a lot of thought-provoking ideas and comments.
+CWB®s from across Canada have supplied us with a lot of thought-provoking ideas and comments.
 Over the next while, Don will work towards synthesizing their comments.